lherzolite2024/programme/program_website.md

 The studied samples pertain to the upper mantle section of the Wadi Tayin massif.
 They were selected according to their textural features and depth from the MTZ, to observe possible variations in the modes and extent of the reactive melt percolation process as a function of depth in the mantle.
 The entire sample set was collected by our research team during the OmanDP core logging of the CM (Crust-Mantle transition) Sites (2017- 2018; Kelemen et al., 2020) and a field campaign along the Wadi Nassif (February 2024).
 The latter allowed sampling of the shallow harzburgitic mantle down to ~800 m below the MTZ, and better documenting the macro- to micro-scale distribution and interplays between melt transport and shallow mantle deformation at the crust-mantle interface.

-The studied harzburgites display a porphyroclastic association of Ol+Opx± Cpx±Spl and a weak mantle foliation defined by the elongation and alignment of orthopyroxene and/or spinel grains.
+The studied harzburgites display a porphyroclastic association of Ol+Opx±Cpx±Spl and a weak mantle foliation defined by the elongation and alignment of orthopyroxene and/or spinel grains.
 Opx porphyroclasts show diffuse Cpx exsolutions and are partially to completely replaced by granoblastic aggregates composed of Opx+Cpx±Spl.
 The granoblastic association is formed by the progressive cooling of the harzburgite at subsolidus lithospheric conditions (T= 950–1050 °C as determined by Opx – Cpx geothermometers).
 Both pyroxene porphyroclasts and granoblasts show lobate contacts with interstitial olivine crystals, suggesting reactive melt percolation that involved pyroxene dissolution and crystallization of new olivine from the migrating melt.
 Different pyroxene generations (porphyroclastic and granoblastic) exhibit similar major element compositions.

 Crystallographic Preferred Orientations (CPO) of orthopyroxene show patterns characteristic of upper mantle deformation under high-T and dry conditions.
 In contrast, the olivine CPO varies from axial-[100] patterns, coherent with olivine from upper mantle peridotite deformed under high T and dry conditions (Tommasi et al., 2000), to axial-[010] patterns, indicating deformation in the presence of melt (Zimmerman et al., 1999).
 Such CPO transition is correlated with olivine modal contents increasing from 65% to 80%.
 Harzburgites with lower modal olivine contents show weak axial-[100] olivine CPO, whereas samples with higher modal olivine abundances have well-defined axial-[010] olivine CPO.
 Harzburgite modal composition and CPO evolution are interpreted as being controlled by the melt-rock ratio integrated over time similar to what proposed by (Higgie & Tommasi, 2012) for the MTZ.
 Harzburgites preserving lower olivine modal amount and axial-[100] CPO record lower melt-rock ratio over time compared to those characterized by stronger axial-[010] CPO symmetry and high olivine modal contents.